About Gerald Gangaram

 Senator Bill Brock; 18th United States Secretary of Labor

 Despite early skepticism that he would amount to anything more than a gangster, Gerald Gangaram is a retired U.S. Army Major, widely recognized as a war hero for his commendable service during “Operation Enduring Freedom.”
-Raised by a single mother in a low-income area within Queens, New York City, he consistently pursued self-improvement, ultimately earning numerous medals throughout his career as a pilot of the Apache — an attack helicopter his enemies dubbed “The Dragon.”
+Raised by a single mother in Queens, New York City, Gerald overcame adversity through relentless self-improvement, ultimately earning numerous medals throughout his career as an Apache attack helicopter pilot, a formidable aircraft dubbed “The Dragon” by his adversaries.

-Graduating from the US Military Academy at West Point in 2007 with a commission as an Aviation Officer, Gerald excelled in the Army’s flight school and ranked competitively to qualify in the Apache, the world’s most advanced helicopter.
-His leadership skills quickly earned him recognition as “the closer,” entrusted with the most challenging and time-sensitive missions where failure was not an option.
+Gerald graduated from the U.S. Military Academy at West Point in 2007, commissioning as an Aviation Officer.
+He excelled in the Army’s flight school, qualifying to pilot the Apache, the world’s most advanced attack helicopter.
+Known as “the closer” for his ability to handle the most challenging and time-sensitive missions, Gerald’s leadership was quickly recognized.

 Gerald Gangaram

-Post-deployment, Gerald was selected to command the Firebirds, the world’s largest attack company, extending his command due to his exemplary leadership.
-As a result of his proven track record for team building and exemplary command, the Army extended his command and selected him to become an Army Strategist.
-Transitioning to an Army Strategist role, he obtained a Master’s degree, graduating Summa Cum Laude from Georgetown University with an MBA and from George Washington University with a Leadership and Management certificate.
-His final assignment was as the Strategic Planner in the Pentagon’s Department of the Army Directorate of Strategy, Plans, and Policy.
+Post-deployment, Gerald commanded the Firebirds, the world’s largest attack company, where his exemplary leadership led to an extended command and his selection as an Army Strategist.
+He earned a Master’s degree, graduating Summa Cum Laude from Georgetown University with an MBA, and from George Washington University with a Leadership and Management certificate.
+His final assignment was as a Strategic Planner in the Pentagon’s Department of the Army Directorate of Strategy, Plans, and Policy.

-A qualified Apache Instructor Pilot and SERE-C (Survival, Evasion, Resistance, and Escape) POW training graduate, Gerald’s awards include the Meritorious Service Medal, the Air Medal, the Army Commendation Medal with Valor, the Army Senior Aviator Badge, and the Combat Action Badge.
-A Herndon Directors Institute Fellow, Gerald also serves on the Board of Directors of Communities in Schools of NOVA.
+A qualified Apache Instructor Pilot and SERE-C graduate, Gerald’s awards include the Meritorious Service Medal, the Air Medal, the Army Commendation Medal with Valor, the Army Senior Aviator Badge, and the Combat Action Badge.
+A Herndon Directors Institute Fellow, Gerald serves on the Board of Directors of Communities in Schools of NOVA.

-Retired from the military after 11 years of distinguished active duty service, Gerald now enjoys contributing his unique perspective as a servant leader to various events.
-He plans to continue a life of public service, always forging forward.
+Retired after 11 years of distinguished active duty service, Gerald now lives with his dog Echo in Virginia and leverages his unique perspective as a servant leader in various public service initiatives.
+He remains committed to a life of public service, continually forging forward.

 Gerald Gangaram, Captain, Commander